Level Two: Leadership Award

 16 credits must be earned by attending League Elective Courses.
 Elected officials enrolled in Level Two: Leadership Award may attend as many elective courses as they choose.

 This handbook contains a listing of some elective topics and courses.
-Information will be posted online as details of the courses are finalized.

 Elected Officials Academy credits will be specified in League workshop details.
 The list of individual courses is likely to vary in response to the changing needs of local government.